People

 Amelia Weiss (Graduated 2023)

-Kelsey Jensen (Postdoc at Skidmore College)
+Kelsey Jensen (Postdoc, Skidmore College)

 Ben Johnson (Graduated 2022)